immersed-web/samVR/README.md

 - Jenny-Li Levin

 ## Copyright & License
-This codebase (excluding external dependencies, such as libraries and/or software frameworks) is written by me, Gunnar Oledal.
+This codebase (excluding external dependencies, such as libraries and/or software frameworks) is written by Gunnar Oledal & Martin Törnros.
 The project is licensed under MIT.
 The license text can be found in the file LICENSE in the project root.
 External dependencies, such as libraries and/or software frameworks in this repository, holds up to their own respective licenses.